Skip to main content

 NGINX reverse proxy

-We recommend running Grafana behind NGINX reverse proxy for an additional security layer.
-The reverse proxy also allows us to serve additional API endpoints and static files in the same domain, which makes it CORS-ready.
+We recommend that you run Grafana behind an NGINX reverse proxy for an additional security layer.
+The reverse proxy also allows you to provision additional API endpoints and static files in the same domain, which makes it CORS-ready.

 Grafana and Server API behind NGINX reverse proxy.